openpra-org/openpra-monorepo/packages/frontend/web-editor/src/app/zustand/README.md

 The nested models contain a number of different model types and so we do not create all the types in a single file.
 We still use a single slice for the nested models but all the actions and types are separated into their respective files

 ### Types for the nested model
-All the typing required for the nested model are placed in different files with the name **[model_name]Types.ts** in the TypesHelpers folder
+All the typing required for the nested model are placed in different files with the name **[model_name]Type.ts** in the TypesHelpers folder
 > openpra-monorepo/packages/frontend/web-editor/src/app/zustand/NestedModels/TypesHelpers

-Once the types are exported from there, they need to be included in the overall nested models slice type and this is done in the **NestedModelsTypes.tsx** file
+Once the types are exported from there, they need to be included in the overall nested models slice type and this is done in the **NestedModelsType.tsx** file

 ```
-export type NestedModelsTypes = {
+export interface NestedModelsType {
   NestedModels: NestedModelsStateType;
+}

-} & New_Type_You_Created1 & New_Type_You_Created2;
+export type NestedModelActionsType = New_Type_You_Created1 & New_Type_You_Created2;
 ```

 ### Actions for the nested model
-Similar to types for indiviual models, all the actions required for the nested model are placed in different files with the name **[model_name]Actions.ts** in the ActionHelpers folder
+Similar to types for individual models, all the actions required for the nested model are placed in different files with the name **[model_name]Actions.ts** in the ActionHelpers folder
 > openpra-monorepo/packages/frontend/web-editor/src/app/zustand/NestedModels/ActionHelpers

 Once the types are exported from there, they need to be included in the overall nested models slice action **NestedModelsActions.tsx**  file from which they can be used anywhere